Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/01_RStudio_ErinNishimura/Assignment 1.md

 -----

-## QUESTION 1 (5 pts)
+## QUESTION 1 (5 pts) - Students will learn how to interface with R and RStudio

 Let's explore R-studio a little bit by learning about shortcut keys.
-Try the following and report what happens:
+Try the following and report what happens: (answers in words, phrases, or short sentences)

 A. What happens when you press **Alt+Shift+K** on a PC/Linux or **Option+Shift+K** on a Mac?